Nnrudrapatna35/college-football-fight-songs-project/topic-ideas/topic-ideas.md

 ### Idea \#1

-Determining the most successful international soccer teams in FIFA World Cup Matches throughout time (1930-2014) based on number of goals scored.
+Determining the most successful international soccer teams in FIFA World Cup Matches throughout time (1930-2014) based on the number of goals scored.

 ### Idea \#2

-Analyzing changes in characteristics of college football offenses over time (formations, personnel, play-calling) and how they have contributed to increases in offensive output.
+Analyzing changes in the characteristics of college football offenses over time (formations, personnel, play-calling) and how they have contributed to increases in offensive output.

 ### Idea \#3

-Analyzing TED Talks by topic over time to see which characteristics contribute to popularity and how they relate to the culture of the time.
+Analyzing TED Talks by topic over time to see which characteristics contribute to popularity and how they relate to the prevailing culture of the period.

 ### Idea \#4

-Analyzing top 100 Spotify songs from 2018 to see what characteristics contribute to popularity and what musical features are associated with certain genres.
+Analyzing the top 100 Spotify songs from 2018 to determine which characteristics contribute to popularity and what musical features are associated with certain genres.

 ## Datasets